-Thanks to the Lapidus Initiative, the OI has a new resource for Early Americanists interested in digital humanities projects: THis Camp.
-A response to the popular THAT Camp meetings in which humanities scholars get together to teach each other useful software packages for academic research and presentation, THis Camp teaches software of special use for historical research and, moreover, does so at a Beginner’s level.
+A response to the popular THAT Camp meetings in which humanities scholars get together to teach each other useful software packages for academic research and presentation, THis Camp meetings are offered at every annual OI conference thanks to the Lapidus Initiative.
+The sessions focus on software of special use for historical research.
 Participants in THis Camp workshops do not need to have any advanced or specialized technical knowledge, but can learn enough to begin using the resource immediately.

 23rd Annual OI Conference (Ann Arbor, Michigan, June 15–17, 2017)

-- Liz Covart of Ben Franklin’s World: A Podcast About Early American History and the OI’s Doing History series will explain the ins and outs of creating a podcast from scratch.
+- Liz Covart of the OI’s Doing History series and Ben Franklin’s World: A Podcast About Early American History explained the ins and outs of creating a podcast from scratch.

 22nd Annual OI Conference (Worcester, Massachusetts, June 23–26, 2016)